 As stated on our Mission Page, the Racial Justice Coalition “seeks to achieve and sustain deep equity by building power to those historically underrepresented, dismantling policies and institutions that uphold racism, and reimagining a community where justice exists for all people.”
 We pursue these goals in a number of ways, adapting as we go.
 Right now, we have two big projects that are ongoing priorities.

-With national attention on Asheville as the first U.S. city to pass a reparations initiative in the South, we have a unique position to provide insight to understanding this bold remedy designed to reduce structural racism and inequities.
+With national attention on Asheville as the first U.S. city to commit to reparations in the South, we have a unique position to provide insight to understanding this bold remedy designed to reduce structural racism and inequities.
 This campaign will fill the gap in evidence regarding the process of change and the perceived and real impact of a reparations commission on systems, structures, and the lives of Black citizens in Asheville.
 Because our community-partnered work through the Every Black Voice Campaign will be real-time rather than retrospective, our engagement has the potential to advance community-driven solutions that come from the people most directly impacted by structural racism.

 Building on the authentic grassroots organizing and meaningful community engagement of RJC, the campaign team will utilize a variety of methods to assess the local reparations process.
 An engagement method that will be heavily utilized by the EBV team is in-person canvassing and surveying the Black community to gather feedback and insight.
 The EBV Campaign engagement efforts will be centered around the question: what are Black residents’ perceptions of and desires for how the reparations policy is implemented?
 RJC believes that deep, meaningful, and authentic community engagement is foundational to this work.
 The Every Black Voice Campaign has a focus on lifting the voices of the Black community and offering a platform where their personal testimonies can be heard.